 Benign Prostatic Hyperplasia (BPH) is a common urological condition caused by the non-cancerous enlargement of the prostate gland.

-is a walnut sized gland that is part of the male reproductive system.
+The prostate is a walnut sized gland that is part of the male reproductive system.
 It is located below the urinary bladder and surrounds the upper portion of the urethra (the tube that carries urine out of the body).
-The main function of the prostate gland is to produce fluid for the semen
+The main function of the prostate gland is to produce fluid for the semen.

 The size of the prostate does not always determine how severe the obstruction or the symptoms will be.
 Some men with greatly enlarged glands have little obstruction and few symptoms while others whose glands are less enlarged, have more blockage and greater problems.
 Sometimes a man may not know that he has any obstruction until he suddenly finds that he is unable pass urine at all.

 A variety of treatment approaches can help solve BPH problems.
 To provide relief from BPH symptoms, medications may be needed to relax the muscles of the prostate, or to block hormones that cause prostatic growth, or to relax the bladder and improve continence.
 Surgery is recommended for people who have not been able to successfully treat the condition with other treatment options.

 The exact cause of BPH is not entirely clear but ageing and hormonal changes appear to play an important role.

 It is a well known fact that BPH occurs mainly in older men and that it does not develop in men whose testes were removed before puberty.

 Men produce testosterone (male hormone) and small amounts of estrogen (female hormone).
 The amount of active testosterone in the blood decreases with increasing age, leaving a higher proportion of estrogen.
 Animal studies have suggested that BPH may occur because the higher amount of estrogen within the gland increases the activity of substances that promote cell growth.